HTTP-RPC/Kilo/README.md

   ]
 }
 ```

+Note that the order in which properties are traversed is not guaranteed to match the order in which the accessor methods are declared in a class.
+This is because the JDK itself makes no guarantees about the order in which methods are returned by `Class#getMethods()`, which is used internally by `BeanAdapter` to identify accessor methods.

 ### Excluding Values
 Any property tagged with the `Ignore` annotation will be excluded from the map.
 For example: